JoostBerkhout/PyKDA/README.md

 Ergodic classes: [[2, 0], [3]].
 Transient classes: [[1], [4]].
 ```
-So KDA let to a Markov multi-chain with two ergodic classes and two transient classes.
+So KDA led to a Markov multi-chain with two ergodic classes and two transient classes.
 We can also study the edges that KDA cut via the `log` attribute of the `KDA` object.
 ```python
 print(kda.log['edges cut'])